ChefZander/skyblock_zero/mods/sbz_power/API.md

 ### `sbz_api.register_machine(name, def)`
 - registers a... machine
 - you can choose if it conducts power by setting the pipe_conducts group to 0
-- `def.disallow_pipeworks` - so if you dont want itemtransport (DONT DO THIS INTENTIONALLY to make your machine more "balanced", PLEASE) you just set this to true, also this automatically happens when you dont have a output_inv, but you still get `pipeworks.after_place` and `pipeworks.after_dig`, also if you have your own after_place_node or after_dig_node you need to manually add in pipeworks.after_dig(blabla) and yeah you get it
+- `def.disallow_pipeworks` - so if you dont want itemtransport (DONT DO THIS INTENTIONALLY to make your machine more "balanced", PLEASE) you just set this to true, also this automatically happens when you dont have a output_inv
 - `def.input_inv` `def.output_inv` - theese are the input/output inventory lists, `def.input_inv` is optional for pipeworks
 - `power_consumed = def.action(pos, node, meta, supply, demand)`
  - node: its the node name... not really useful